 “Chart a new, fresh mutual friendship based on those qualities that continue from the original attraction, but with minimal expectations.”

-Saltz shares a few tips on how to stay friends with exes:
+Saltz shares some tips on how to stay friends with exes:

 1. Don’t get stuck in your mind.

 If you’re curious about an ex’s motivation, ask.
 You might think she has ulterior motives because that’s what you think.